End-to-End Page-Level Assessment of Handwritten Text Recognition: The Reading Order Problem

-where $\mathcal{A}(X,Y)$ is an alignment between the reference text $X$ and the HTR hypothesis $Y$, $N=\max(|X|,|Y|)$ is the number of words of the longest text.
-Note that the alignment $\mathcal{A}(X,Y)$ does \emph{not} need to fulfill the sequentiality constraint used in Sec.\,\ref{sec:basicED} to define the word edit distance.
+where $\mathcal{A}(X,Y)$ is an alignment between the reference text $X$ and the HTR hypothesis $Y$, and $N=\max(|X|,|Y|)$ is the number of words of the longest text.
+Note that the alignment $\mathcal{A}(X,Y)$ does \emph{not} need to fulfil the sequentiality constraint used in Sec.\,\ref{sec:basicED} to define the word edit distance.
 In what follows, we assume that the alignment used in Eq.\,\eqref{eq:nsfd} will be provided by the methods discussed in Sec.\,\ref{sec:hungarian}.
+Example~2 in \ref{ex:2} illustrates the computation of the NSFD for $X\!=\,\,$\textsf{ ``To be or not to be, that is the question''} and $Y\!=\,\,$\textsf{ ``The big question: to be or not to be''}, with $\rho(X,Y)=27/50~ (54\%)$.

 From a user point of view, insertions and deletions do not typically affect the RO in a substantial way.
 Therefore, in Eq\,\eqref{eq:nsfd} we just assume that $|j-\epsilon|=|\epsilon-k|\,\eqdef\,1~\forall j,k$.
 However, insertions and deletions may indirectly affect significantly the result of Eq\,\eqref{eq:nsfd}, because of the contribution of subsequent values of $|j-k|$.
-This is illustrated in Example~2 (\ref{ex:2}), along with the approach we propose to circumvent this problem by just renumbering the positions of words of $Y$ and/or $X$ according to the inserted or deleted words specified in $\mathcal{A}(X,Y)$.
+This is illustrated in Example~2 as well, along with the approach we propose to circumvent this problem by just renumbering the positions of words of $Y$ and/or $X$ according to the inserted or deleted words specified in $\mathcal{A}(X,Y)$.

-The sum in Eq\,\eqref{eq:nsfd} can only be larger than $\lfloor\frac{1}{2}N^2 \rfloor$ if the alignment has many insertions and/or deletions as compared with $N$.
-Therefore, except for miscellaneous cases (for instance when $N$ is very small), $\rho(\cdot,\cdot)$ is usually bounded between $0$ and $1$.
-The computational cost of Eq.\,\eqref{eq:nsfd} is $O(N)$, in addition to the cost to obtain $\mathcal{A}(X,Y)$.

-Example~2 in \ref{ex:2} illustrates the computation of the NSFD for $X\!=\,\,$\textsf{ ``To be or not to be, that is the question''} and $Y\!=\,\,$\textsf{ ``The big question: to be or not to be''}, with $\rho(X,Y)=27/50~ (54\%)$.